imdevan/dotfiles/docs/possible-future.md

 > “...Things that yet may be”
 >         - Galadriel

+## Top priorities

+- [ ] use variables for git hub, files, and other psersonal variablizable information

 ## Things to figure out

 - How to move file to a directory and have it update file references; like vs code